Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Weighted inhomogeneous regularization

 \subsection{Weight and exponent design based on pixel-wise and patch-wise estimation}

-Smooth and oscillatory regions are characterized by the strength of variation in each region, which lets us consider the patch-wise gradient variance rather than pixel-wise estimation.
-Considering gradient variances in the center and neighborhood patches enables stably classifying the oscillatory region as oscillation since the gradient variances would be consistently significant.
-On the contrary, the smooth region has small gradient variances in the center and neighborhood patches.
-Therefore, we use thresholding based on the size of patch-wise statistics for stable classification of oscillation and smoothness.
+Smooth and oscillatory regions are defined by the strength of variation within each region, leading us to consider patch-wise gradient variance instead of pixel-wise estimation.
+By examining the gradient variances in the center and neighboring patches, we can classify the oscillatory region more reliably, as gradient variances would remain consistently substantial.
+In contrast, the smooth region exhibits small gradient variances in both the center and neighboring patches.
+Therefore, we employ thresholding based on the size of patch-wise statistics to achieve stable classification of oscillation and smoothness.